Scifabric/docs.pybossa.com/docs/api/project/project.md

 **POST**

-To send a valid POST request you need to pass the *csrf token* in the headers.
-Use the following header: "X-CSRFToken".
+To send a valid POST request, you need to pass the *csrf token* in the headers.
+Use the following header: "X-CSRFToken."

 It returns a JSON object with the following information:

--   **flash**: A success message, or error indicating if the request was succesful.
+-   **flash**: A success message, or error indicating if the request was successful.

 **Example output**